Athlètes - présentations

-Rudy Gobert is a French professional basketball player.
-At 26, he is the first-team center and the star player at NBA club of Utah Jazz.
+Rudy Gobert is a professional basketball player.
+At 28, he is the first-team center and the star player of Utah Jazz in NBA and of the French National Team.

-He begins basketball at the age of 11 at the JC St Quentin.
+Rudy begins basketball at 11 at the JSC St Quentin club.
 He makes steady progress but his size is still in the average.
 His outstanding potential only catches the eye of the Cholet Basket Club.
 He wins several titles in the youth categories that grant him access to the Junior French National Team.